wahbimo/Arvag/README.md

 ## <span style="color: blue">Image Scraping:</span>

 During this project we encountered a challenge of downloading the pictures of the products from a list of product names and their brands.
-Because the number of images is enormous manual downloading is not an option.
+Because the number of images is enormous, manual downloading is not an option.
 Image scraping was the only valid solution I have left as the other solutions like using image APIs dont give any results.

 I used *selenium* library to control the firefox browser and made a set of commands to download my images through *duckduckgo* search engine.